Justin Johnson, MD

 University of North Carolina at Chapel Hill, School of Medicine, Psychosomatic Medicine Fellowship

 Dr. Johnson is a board-certified psychiatrist and serves as HopeWay’s Director of Veteran Services.
-He has expertise in PTSD and TBI, men’s mental health, military and Veteran mental health, the care of patients with complex co-occurring medical and psychiatric disorders, and psychotherapy.
-Previously, he treated patients at the Durham VA’s Iraq and Afghanistan combat Veteran clinic.
-He is currently an Assistant Consulting Professor of Psychiatry at Duke University School of Medicine, where he supervises Duke trainees.
+He has expertise in mood and anxiety disorders, PTSD and TBI, men’s mental health, military and Veteran mental health, complex medical-psychiatric disorders, and psychotherapy.
+Previously, he treated patients at the Durham VA’s Iraq/Afghanistan Veteran clinic.
+He is an Assistant Consulting Professor of Psychiatry at Duke University School of Medicine, where he supervises Duke trainees.
 In addition to HopeWay and Duke, Dr. Johnson currently serves in the U.S. Army Reserve, has deployed in support of several operations, and is interested in military medicine.
-He continues to publish in academic journals and is a regularly invited speaker at conferences on the topic of psychiatric care for the combat Veteran.
+He continues to publish and is a regularly invited speaker on the topic of psychiatric care for the combat Veteran.